MarkhamShofner/masters/data-structures/course-notes.md

   m describes the maximum (out) degree of the tree
   +;
 Regular m-ary tree,
-  Every node that has children has to have the same number of children (o or m).
+  Every node that has children has to have the same number of children (0 or m).
   +;
 Complete m-ary tree,
   regular and has all the leaves at same level k (which is the height)